 Determined to anchor its policy for the long-term, Montpellier Métropole signed a pact in Milan in October 2015 relating to urban food policies, alongside a hundred other cities around the world.
-Local authorities are preparing the 5th summit of the (now) 180 cities signing the Pact in October 2019.
+Local authorities have welcomed in 2019 the 5th summit of the (now) 180 cities signing the Pact.

 Key goals of the “P2A” agroecology and food transition policy

 - Offer healthy local food to as many people as possible